OrsonDWitt/OrsonDWitt.github.io/_posts/2020-03-04-quick-start-guide.md

 50 out of 60 possible exploration stories are finished 2.4.
 Ma'at events......20%
-Have to be written after the mess with resources is figured out for optimal balance and to eliminate the need to re-do it 2.5.
-Resource management...20%
+Have to be written after the mess with resources is figured out for optimal balance and to eliminate the need to re-do it
-Resource management has to be figured out during the test build.
-Every choice has an estimated effect already, but the optimal balance has to be found

 3. Seasonal activities
 3.1.
-Buildings......80%
+Buildings......60%
 The city screen is functioning; most buildings have descriptions and some effects have been added to them.
 3.2.
 Policies and technologies.......80%
 Most policies and technologies are written in full, but the exact effects each of them is going to have on the game is still to be decided upon in the test build

-Make it so that buildings, policies and storyline play/synergize nicely
+4. Resource management
+4.1.
+Gluing everything together
+2.5.
+Resource management...20%
+Resource management has to be figured out during the test build.
+Every choice has an estimated effect already, but the optimal balance has to be found

 5. Visuals......0%
 5.1.
 Artist found.......0%